-If you are interested in any of the above and would like more information please contact Cllr Adela Appleby by email at firstname.lastname@example.org or visit the Abbots Bromley Best Kept Village Facebook page.
+If you are interested in helping with our entry for the 2018 competition please contact Cllr Adela Appleby by email at email@example.com or visit the Abbots Bromley Best Kept Village Facebook page.

 The Best Kept Village (BKV) Competition is organised annually by the Community Council of Staffordshire.
 It aims to encourage community spirit throughout the year and to stimulate pride in villages.
 The competition is judged by independent volunteer judges who make unscheduled visits during the summer months and mark what they notice during these visits.